 The general service fee is not refundable in case of withdrawal.
 When a student makes proper arrangements to withdraw during the first eight weeks of a semester, he is charged tuition at the rate of 121⁄2 per cent of the semester's total for each week in attendance and the balance is refunded.
+Library and student activity fees are refunded on the same basis.
 No refund is made if withdrawal is after the eighth week.
 Board and room will be charged at the weekly rates for the period in attendance.
 A student discontinuing applied music by regular arrangements during a semester will be charged at the individual lesson rate for the part of the semester taken.